Diagnosis of Gastroparesis

 During a physical exam, your doctor will

-Your doctor will check your abdomen for tenderness or pain.
+- check your abdomen for unusual sounds, tenderness, or pain

 What medical tests do doctors use to diagnose gastroparesis?